 This is a smart move to make so should you experience job loss during a recession, you have a greater potential for finding new work quickly.

 Each person is working with a unique financial situation.
-While it is super important to be informed, and to access your employers financial experts, sitting down with a financial advisor is another smart move you can make.
+While it is super important to be informed, and to access your employer’s financial experts, sitting down with a financial advisor is another smart move you can make.

 There are books I really loved that helped clear up so many financial gray areas for me.
 Those books are:

 Never before did I consider that choosing a financial advisor would be a strategic move on my part.
-I want to share with you the 7 questions Tony Robbins suggest you ask potential financial advisors.
+I want to share with you the 7 questions Tony Robbins suggests you ask potential financial advisors.

 One major financial area that most people overlook is their insurance.
 Making sure you are getting the best insurance coverage is crucial at every point in time, not just during a recession.

 A major area that is overlooked when it comes to insurance is disability insurance.
 The scary truth is that 50% of bankruptcies and foreclosures are due to people not being able to pay their medical bills!
 Make sure you are covered — get coverage starting at $9 per month.

 Here is a quick run-down of the insurance coverage I made sure my family and I had.
 It’s crazy how one tiny mistake could actually cost you a million dollars.

 I hope it doesn’t need to be said that if you should quick about paying off your debt, you should also be avoiding incurring any new debt.

 This includes things like new vehicles as well.
 Often times when a car starts to go out, people will just finance a new one.
 In some cases, this may be your only option, but don’t overlook the idea of getting the old one fixed or saving up for a new one.